-We study preferences over lotteries that pay a specific prize at uncertain future dates: time lotteries.
-The standard model of time preferences, Expected Discounted Utility (EDU), implies that individuals must be risk seeking in this case.
+We study preferences over lotteries that pay a fixed prize at an uncertain future date: what we call time lotteries.
+The standard model of time preferences, Expected Discounted Utility, implies that individuals must be risk seeking towards such lotteries.
 As a motivation, we show in an incentivized experiment that most subjects exhibit the opposite behavior, i.e., they are risk averse over time lotteries (RATL).
 We then make two theoretical contributions.
-First, we show that RATL can be captured by a generalization of EDU that is obtained by keeping the postulates of Discounted Utility and Expected Utility.
+First, we show that risk aversion over time lotteries can be captured by a generalization of Expected Discounted Utility that is obtained by keeping the postulates of Discounted Utility and Expected Utility.
 Second, we introduce a new property termed Stochastic Impatience, a risky counterpart of standard Impatience, and show that not only the model above, but also substantial generalizations that allow for non-Expected Utility and non-exponential discounting, cannot jointly accommodate it and RATL, showing a fundamental tension between the two.